kiranbakale/AMI-Readme/docs/environment_advanced.md

   - At the time of writing the Elasticsearch version deployed is `7.6.2`.
 To deploy a different version you can set the `elastic_version`.
 - The Toolkit will also setup a Kibana Docker container on the Primary Elasticsearch node for administration and debugging purposes.
 Kibana will be accessible on your external IP / URL and port `5602` by default, e.g. `http://<external_ip_or_url>:5602`.
 - Ansible will then configure the GitLab environment near the end of its run to enable Advanced Search against those nodes and perform the first index.

+## Container Registry (GCP, AWS)

+The Toolkit configures the [GitLab Container Registry](https://docs.gitlab.com/ee/user/packages/container_registry/) by default on GCP and AWS environments when [External SSL](environment_advanced_ssl.md#external-ssl) is enabled in a best practice fashion, including the management of Object Storage.

+With both Omnibus and Cloud Native Hybrid setups the registry is configured to run on the subdomain `registry.<external_host>` by default, where `external_host` is the hostname configured via the `external_url` setting.
+For example, if an environment was configured with `external_url` set to `https://gitlab.test.com` the registry will be made available on `https://registry.gitlab.test.com`.

+For all setups, the below settings configure how the service and dependents are set up:

+- `container_registry_enable` - Controls whether the container registry and dependents are enabled.
+Optional, default is `true` when using [External SSL](environment_advanced_ssl.md#external-ssl) on AWS or GCP.
+- `container_registry_external_url` - The URL registry will be available on.
+Optional, default is `https://registry.<external_host>`.

+:information_source:&nbsp; When configuring [External SSL with user provided certificates](environment_advanced_ssl.md#user-provided-certificates) the URL configured via `container_registry_external_url` must be included as a Subject Alternative Name (SAN) name.

 ## Custom Servers (On Prem)